tlaanemaa/backup-docker/README.md

 ```

 ## Usage
-There are 2 main operations:
+There are 2 main commands:
 - `backup` - Creates a backup of the given container, or all if none is specified, and it's volumes
 - `restore` - Restores containers and volumes from existing backup files.